mz2/Carpaccio/README.md

 #### INSTALLATION

+**NOTE:** As a prerequisite to building & installing the framework any route you choose, it is assumed that [LibRaw](http://www.libraw.org/docs/API-CXX-eng.html) is available under `/usr/local/lib` and its headers under `/usr/local/include`.

+The easiest way to make that happen is with `brew install libraw`.
+Note that Carpaccio uses LibRaw built as a static library as part of its build and therefore your end users will not need to have LibRaw installed under /usr/local/lib.

 ##### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.